YudaiFurukawa/Investment-and-Trading/README.md

 | 75%     |  115.550000|          NaN    |     NaN|    84.200000 |     5.240000 |  588.255364 |           NaN     |       NaN |            NaN  |
 |max |     2357.000000 |   46.380000  | 105.960000  | 244.176000 |      15.320000 | 2357.000000  |    46.416308  |   108.695460    |  44.197940 |

-What can be concluded from table 1 is that there are huge deviation in most of the factors.
+What can be concluded from table 1 is that there are huge deviation in most of the factors overtime.
 Remarkably, the maximum price of S&P Composite is 863.3699634 times larger than its minimum price although the maximum earning is 662.25 times larger than its minimum and the maximum of dividend only 257.66 times.
 This fact shows the S&P Composite historically advanced faster than earnings and dividend.

 Also, as you can see some of the cells are filled by NaN as some data are missing in the dataset.
 Also, because when dealing with economical data, inflation has to be carefully taken into account as CPI tends to grow overtime and values of price and earnings tend to have smaller values in the past.
 Therefore, only real values, Long Interest Rate, and Cyclically Adjusted PE Ratio in the previous table can be taken seriously in statistical analysis without any modification.